orsenthil/senthil.learntosolveit.com-deploy/posts/2006/10/08/finished-reading-the-hobbit.md

 .. category: Books
 .. description: Reflections on finishing "The Hobbit" and becoming a fan of J.R.R.
 Tolkien.

-Finished reading *The Hobbit* today and subsequently became a fan of J.R.R.
+Finished reading *{{% wikipedia article="The Hobbit" %}}* today and subsequently became a fan of {{% wikipedia article="J. R. R. Tolkien" %}}.
-Tolkien.
 It was my first J.R.R.
 Tolkien book.
 I had purchased it in 2005 and started reading it a few months ago.
 After some breaks, I finally had time to finish it today.